iradukundabrenda/iradukundabrenda/README.md

 # Hi 👋, I'm Brenda Iradukunda

 ## About Me
-🖥️ Currently a student at Washington and Lee University
+🖥️ Currently a junior at Washington and Lee University
 👀 Passionate about Software Engineering, building scalable applications, and writing clean, efficient code
 💡 I’m passionate about the intersection of creativity and problem-solving, exploring fields like creative tech projects.
-💞️ Looking to collaborate on impactful coding projects
 🚀 Open to mentorship and guidance for coding and career growth

 ## 🌐 Socials